Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

    This design allows for lock-free access to the current task and avoid reference counting and lock contention on the global dictionary.

-These changes allow `asyncio` to scale linearly with the number of threads in free-threading,
+Both of these changes allow `asyncio` to scale linearly with the number of threads in free-threading, and has significantly improved performance for both single-threaded and multi-threaded asyncio usage.
+The standard `pyperformance` benchmark suite shows a significant 10-20% improvement in performance while also reducing memory usage.

 # Benchmarks